majacQ/rails/guides/source/getting_started.md

 TIP: For more information about migrations, refer to [Active Record Migrations] (active_record_migrations.html).

-At this point, you can use a bin/rails command to run the migration:
+At this point, you can use a rails command to run the migration:

 ```bash
 $ bin/rails db:migrate